Cattive ragazze: Cast

+Reception

 The film is considered by some to be one of the worst films ever made.
 Paolo Mereghetti in his film encyclopaedia Dizionario dei Film described the film as a "vapid mess that can only serve those incapable of understanding what cinema is", and considered it able to "compete for the title of worst film in cinema history and win!"
 G. Giraud wrote in Il Lavoro, that Cattive ragazze "does not resemble anything in a real movie, or even recall anything previously seen at the cinema, even in its worst".
 Film critic Marco Giusti refers to the film as "one of the pillars of Italian trash cinema".
 Wired Italia placed it on its list of the 10 worst films ever made.
 Meana defended herself from critics, claiming that it was never her intention to create a second Battleship Potemkin.
 Cattive ragazze was Di Meana's directorial debut, she never directed another film.